-Why read this? : Delivery cost is a key part of your D2C business model.
-We share where costs occur at each stage, and how they change your profit and loss.
-Learn how to find the balance of making delivery attractive to customers but still staying profitable.
-Read this to plan your D2C delivery cost more effectively.
+Why read this? : We review the role of delivery cost in your D2C business model.
+Learn how different delivery cost factors impact your bottom line.
+And how to balance making delivery attractive to customers while staying profitable.
+Read this to learn how to plan your D2C delivery cost more effectively.

-How you achieve those benefits is less clear though.
+How you get to those benefits is less clear, though.
 Online selling isn’t easy.

 Costs before delivery

-Let’s start with the costs that happen before the delivery process starts.
+Let’s start with the costs which happen before the delivery process starts.
 That’s the easy bit.

 These are the costs to make your product.
 The raw ingredients and materials.
-The assembly or production cost.
-And when they become “finished goods”, the cost of putting them into a warehouse and storing them.
+The production and assembly cost.
+And when they are “finished goods”, the cost of putting them into a warehouse and storing them.

-Produce X units of the product and your total COGs is X times the COGs per unit.
-They may change slowly over time (e.g. if suppliers start charging you more), but they’re mostly pretty stable.
+Produce X units of the product, and your total COGs is X times the COGs per unit.
+COGs will change slowly over time (e.g. if suppliers start charging you more), but it’s mostly pretty stable.

 Retailer delivery cost